frnmst/md-toc/README.rst

 http://frnmst.github.io/md-toc

-Please read carefully the `Markdown specification`_ section of the documentation to learn how this program parsers markdown files.
+Please read carefully the `Markdown specification`_ section of the documentation to learn how this program parsers markdown files and builds a correct output.

 .. _Markdown specification: http://frnmst.github.io/md-toc/markdown_specification.html